The journal of the Hungarian Wound Care Society is the

 - István Sugár, M. D.: Presidential greeting

-Keywords: content of the journal incl. commemoration of György Nemes, past and future conferences
+Keywords: former medical congresses, content of the journal incl. commemoration of György Nemes, past and future conferences

 - Tímea Hevér, M. D., Ph.
 D.: